The Black Adder

 and was a joint production with the Australian Seven Network.
 Set in 1485 at the end of the British Middle Ages, the series is written as a secret history which contends that King Richard III won the Battle of Bosworth Field, only to be unintentionally assassinated by his nephew's son Edmund and succeeded by said nephew, Richard IV, one of the Princes in the Tower.
 The series follows the exploits of Richard IV's unfavoured second son Edmund (who calls himself "The Black Adder") in his various attempts to increase his standing with his father and, in the final episode, his quest to overthrow him.

 Conceived while Atkinson and Curtis were working on Not the Nine O'Clock News, the series presents medieval issues in Britain in a humorous and often anachronistic manner—witchcraft, royal succession, European relations, the Crusades and the conflict between the Crown and the Church.
 The filming of the series was ambitious, as it featured a large cast and required extensive location shooting.
 Shakespearean dialogue is sometimes adapted for comic effect.
 Despite winning an International Emmy, The Black Adder is regarded by its creators and most critics as the weakest Blackadder series.
-Although BBC renewed the program, it was significantly re-tooled and had its budget drastically reduced for subsequent installments.
+Although BBC renewed the programme, it was significantly re-tooled and had its budget drastically reduced for subsequent installments.

 A second series, Blackadder II, aired in 1986.